splicemachine/splice-machine-spark-connector/README.md

 You have to build the data source yourself before first use using `sbt package` command.

 ```
-$ sbt package
+$ sbt clean package
 ...
-[success] Total time: 9 s, completed Feb 5, 2020 6:56:19 PM
+[success] Total time: 10 s, completed Feb 21, 2020 12:59:56 PM
 ```

-You should have the connector available as `target/scala-2.11/splice-machine-spark-connector_2.11-0.1.jar`.
+You should have the connector available as `target/scala-2.11/splice-machine-spark-connector_2.11-0.2.jar`.

 Optionally, you could `sbt publishLocal` to publish the connector to the local repository, i.e. `~/.ivy2/local`.